Dihedral Gauss hypergeometric functions: Preliminary facts

-We present our explicit results in the Section \ref{sec:explicit}.
-If one of the local exponents of dihedral Euler's equation is equal to $1/2$ (that is, say, $\ell=0$), the double $F_2(x,2-x)$ sum becomes a simple $\hpgo21(x)$ sum.
-This is expected, as a quadratic pull-back of Euler's equation with the local exponent differences $1/2,k+1/2,p$ is a Fuchsian equation with three singularities (and local exponent differences $2k+1,p,p$), hence it solutions are Gauss hypergeometric functions.
-We describe additional explicit expressions for this case in Section \ref{sec:easycase}.

-In Section \ref{sec:symsq} we consider solutions of the symmetric tensor square equation of a dihedral hypergeometric equation (\ref{hpgde}).
-The symmetric tensor square equation has order 3, and must have an elementary solution because its 3-dimensional dihedral monodromy representation must be reducible.
-We express this elementary solution in terms of terminating $F^{2:1;1}_{1:1;1}$ or $F^{1:2;2}_{2:0;0}$ double sums, where

-in general.
-If $a=c$, these two series reduce to the bivariate Appell's $F_2$ or $F_3$ hypergeometric series, respectively.
+We present explicit consequences of this coincidence of differential equations in Section \ref{sec:explicit}.
+Note that if $k=0$ or $\ell=0$ then the double $F_2(x,2-x)$ sum becomes a terminating $\hpgo21(x)$ sum, in agreement with an observation after formula (\ref{fpdihedr}).

-Recall that Appell's $F_2(x,y)$ and $F_3(x,y)$ functions are closely related.
-In particular, they satisfy the same system of partial differential equations up to a simple transformation.
-Besides, terminating $F_2$ sums become terminating $F_3$ sums when summation is reversed in both directions.
+Appell's $F_2(x,y)$ and $F_3(x,y)$ functions are closely related.
+They satisfy the same system of partial differential equations up to a simple transformation, and particularly, terminating $F_2$ sums become terminating $F_3$ sums when summation is reversed in both directions.
 In particular, for $(a)_{k+\ell}\neq 0$ we have